Tenant Resources

 Tenant and property owner relations can be a bit tricky at times.
-There are so many aspects of a lease for both parties to acknowledge and understanding your lease details isn't always easy.
+There are so many aspects of a commercial property lease for both parties to acknowledge and understanding your lease details isn't always easy.

 One section typically included in leases but seldom fully understood by tenants before entering lease negotiations is the tenant improvement construction process.